 The Grammy award-winning San Francisco Boys Chorus was founded in 1948 to provide trained singers for the San Francisco Opera and quickly grew into one of the nation’s most accomplished music education and choral performance entities.
 Serving the Chorus from 1996 to 2019 Artistic Director Emeritus Ian Robertson who was also Chorus Director for the San Francisco Opera built the Boys Chorus to over 220 singers from 50 Bay Area cities and more than 120 schools at locations in San Francisco, San Mateo, Oakland, and San Rafael.
-Since 2019 the chorus has been led by Artistic Director Eric Choate who has provided exemplary continuation and innovation during the pandemic.
+From 2019-2022 the chorus was led by Artistic Director Eric Choate who has provided exemplary continuation and innovation during the pandemic.
+In 2022 Ian Robertson will return to lead the Chorus for the 75th Anniversary season.

 The San Francisco Boys Chorus has a long history of touring nationally and internationally.
 Within America, the chorus has performed at Carnegie Hall in New York and many prestigious locations within the greater Bay Area of San Francisco as well as appearing at the Grand Teton Music Festival in Wyoming and in 2009, the chorus was honored to sing at the Inauguration Ceremonies for President Barack Obama in Washington D.C.